 Alcohol abuse is one of the most rampant forms of drug and substance abuse.
 Excess consumption of alcohol has been linked to a wide range of social, mental, and physical problems due to its behavior-altering properties.
-It causes among other conditions; cognitive impairment, liver disease, tendency to crime, and enhanced risk of accidents.
+It causes among other conditions; cognitive impairment, liver disease, the tendency to commit crime, and enhanced risk of accidents.

 There are two main forms of alcohol overindulgence:

 Hazardous Drinking – This refers to a form of alcohol abuse where the person regularly exceeds the daily alcohol limit and drinks large amounts at a time.
-It is also referred to as binge drinking and puts you at a risk of psychological and physical harm.
+It is also referred to as binge drinking and puts you at risk of psychological and physical harm.